-“If there’s a book you really want to read, but it hasn’t been written yet, then you must write it”…Toni Morrison
+“If there is a book you really want to read, but it hasn’t been written yet, then you must be the one to write it.” ~Toni Morrison

 The first high school lesson I learned was that, as a female, there were societal boundaries and discrepancies between my rights as a woman and those for men.
 The counselors didn’t know what to do with me after I tested in the 99th percentile for mechanical ability and language on the state aptitude test.
 I was more than qualified to participate in drafting and woodshop, classes I longed to take.
 Even so, they enrolled me in home economics against my desires.
 After all, I was a girl, they said, and the classes I wanted were for boys only.
 I was shocked at the double standard between girls and boys, which I hadn’t yet realized was endemic to our culture.
 I was furious and felt devalued.
 The incident shaped my future.

 While attending UCLA, I became a women’s rights advocate.
 I joined the National Organization for Women and subscribed to MS. magazine the day it first came out.
 I was, and still am, a vociferous supporter of the Equal Rights Amendment.
 Following graduation, I worked as a secondary history teacher in the Los Angeles City School District and specialized in dissent and reform in American history.